mne-tools/mne-python/README.rst

 About
 =====

-MNE is a python module for processing MEG and EEG data;
+MNE is a python module for processing MEG and EEG data.

+It is a project funded by:

+Athinoula A. Martinos Center for Biomedical Imaging Massachusetts General Hospital
+Charlestown, MA, USA

+Available under the BSD license.

 It is mainly a reimplementation of the Matlab code written by Matti Hämäläinen.